There are a lot of good reasons to buy a house, and probably a lot of bad ones too.

 That space will also come in handy if/when you have kids, giving them room to explore and an excuse to put down the iPad.

-The same is true for pet owners – I wrote last year that Millennials were buying homes to give their dogs more space.
-And it’s hard to argue with them.
+The same is true for pet owners – I wrote a while back that Millennials were buying homes to give their dogs more space.
+And it’s hard to argue with them, as silly as it might seem.

 8. You can make it yours